fonttools/fonttools/Doc/source/designspaceLib/xml.rst

 ``openTypeNameWWSFamilyName`` and ``openTypeNameWWSSubfamilyName`` are not able to be set by attributes on the ``<instance>`` element.
 The ``openTypeOS2WeightClass`` key is superseding the value that would have been set by the ``weight`` axis value.
-The ``trademark`` key is superceding the value that would have been set by UFO source at the origin.
+The ``trademark`` key is superseding the value that would have been set by UFO source at the origin.
 If the designer wishes to set name records for other encodings, platforms or laguages, they should do so using the ``openTypeNameRecords`` key, like they would in a UFO source.